What are council taxes?

 Every council also has their own way of refunding the excess of taxes you have paid.
 Sometimes this happens automatically, other times you have to request this in person.
 Look at the website of your old city council to see how you can request for a refund.
 Mind you: the ‘OZB’ never overlaps and you cannot request a refund for this.
 On 1 January the OZB is surveyed and it is set for the remainder of the year.
 In your new city council you will start paying for the OZB in the new year.

 When you move to a different region, you will need to arrange a lot of additional matters.
-It will take away a lot of stress if you leave the removal to a professional removal company.
+It will take away a lot of stress if you leave the removal to a professional moving company.
 Please ask us for our services and prices!